 Who attends the hearing and do I need to be there?

 Ms. Lowery Gallagher attends almost every in-person hearing with TARB.
-Your presence is not required, and due to COVID-19 restrictions, is not allowed.
+Your presence is not required, and due to COVID-19 restrictions, may not be allowed.

 Do you guarantee a reduction?

 I can’t always guarantee a reduction in your Tax Liability, because sometimes the evidence points to your property being worth the amount proposed by TAD.

 The Gallagher Firm will use its best efforts, but expressly does not guarantee that a reduction, or tax savings, will be achieved as a result of a protest.
 The only guarantee offered by the Firm is a reduction of proposed appraised value by at least 2.4% or the Firm will represent you at the following year’s administrative protest hearing, if warranted, at no cost the next year, subject to restrictions and limitations, as follows: